milbin/Teach-Assist-IOS/README.md

 # Key features:

 • No ads
 • Dark and light theme
 • Course averages
 • Assignment averages
 • Assignment calculator
-• Faster loading times
-• Improved look and feel
 • Ability to temporarily remove assignments and courses to measure their impact
 • Device-side encrypted password